 B.A.
 (Hons.), Sociology, International Development Studies, Women’s Studies, University of Winnipeg, 2000

 Cultural sociology, media, and urban sociology.
 I regularly teach the undergraduate courses Introduction to Sociology, Cities and Urban Life, as well as Media, Culture and Society.
+I have also developed a course on the Sociology of Consumption.
 At the graduate level, I teach a seminar on Consumer Culture, and have supervised several graduate students working in the areas of media, culture, and consumption.

 I am interested in supervising potential graduate students working in the areas of media, culture, and consumption.
 So far, I have advised the following graduate students: